chaimeleon-eu/tracer/README.md

 ```
 {
     <common fields>,
-	"datasetsIds": <String, values not limited>,
+    "datasetsId": <String, not null, not blank, values not limited>,
-	"previousIds": <List, not null, not blank>
+    "previousId": <String, not null, not blank, values not limited>
     "resources": <List, not null>
 }
 ```